zhouchw5/Python_excel.github.io/README.md

 ## Scientific Python Development Environment
 I strongly recommend that we should download the open source environment of Python, the Anaconda Navigator, which contains more than one hundred installed toolkits in Python, like numpy, pandas, os, etc.
 ![anaconda](https://github.com/zhouchw5/Python_excel.github.io/blob/master/anaconda.png)
-_Spyder is a powerful integrated development environment with advanced editing, interactive testing, debugging and introspection features._
+_Figure 1.
+Spyder is a powerful integrated development environment with advanced editing, interactive testing, debugging and introspection features._

 ------------------------